Live in Tokyo 1996 Vol. 2: Tour and concert setting

-In late November 1996, Kerry Aberhard flew to Osaka and was met on 1 December by Ken Matsutani and members of Matsutani's band "Marble Sheep" (who had travelled from Tokyo).
+In late November 1996, Kerry Aberhart flew to Osaka and was met on 1 December by Ken Matsutani and members of Matsutani's band "Marble Sheep" (who had travelled from Tokyo).
 They "filled time drinking scotch in [Kerry's hotel] room" until Dinger and La!
 Neu? were due to arrive later that day.
-At 8:30 PM Aberhard and Marble Sheep travelled to the airport to meet La!
+At 8:30 PM Aberhart and Marble Sheep travelled to the airport to meet La!
 Neu?, whose flight was slightly delayed.
 This was the first time Dinger had met his label head face-to-face, and the first time he had been to Japan.

 They stayed overnight in Osaka (where it was snowing heavily) and performed at Muse Hall on 2 December.
 The stage had a rope stretched at shoulder-height across it, from which hung Japanese drums and bells which Dinger played during the concert along with his guitar.
 He was joined by drummers Thomas Klein and Markus Hofmann (both of Kreidler) as well as bassist and contrabassist Konstantin Wienstroer, guitarist Dirk Flader, vocalist Victoria Wehrmeister and keyboardists Andreas Reihse and Rembrandt Lensink.
 The concert went well, featuring much the same set list as the Tokyo concert.

 The following day, the entourage travelled to On Air West, Tokyo, arriving slightly behind schedule.
 The stage was set up in much the same way as in Osaka, with the addition of a 3m square La!
 Neu? banner created by artist Yuri Shibata.
 Before the concert the band dined on noodles.
 Concert tickets bore the cryptic legend "Psychedelic Originators For Space Age Vol. 6", and sold well.